jasoneveleth/blog/2024/03/02/scp-completion-in-zsh.md

 downloads/    documents/
 ```

-I have known for awhile that if you've set up ssh-keys or had a running ssh command open, that it would work.
+I have known for awhile that if you've set up ssh-keys, it would work.
 It'd been in the back of my mind to research, but I've never gotten around to it.
 That changed today.

 My initial findings led me to [stack exchange](https://unix.stackexchange.com/questions/203931/whats-the-magic-that-allows-me-to-tab-complete-remote-files-as-i-type-an-scp-co).
 I'm 9 years late, but I figured I'd share some research I've done into this topic.
 You can ask zsh to give you the completion function for any command.
 So, to see for `scp`, you can use: